Page 327 - ALTA Endorsements Guide

 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys

 iv.
-Evidence on or above the surface of the surveyed property observed in the process of conducting the fieldwork, which evidence may
+Evidence of Utilities: Evidence on or above the surface of the surveyed property observed in the process of conducting the fieldwork, which

-indicate utilities located on, over, or beneath the surveyed property.
-Examples of such evidence include pipeline markers, utility locate
+evidence may indicate utilities located on, above, or beneath the surveyed property.
+Examples of such evidence include pipeline markers,

-markings (including the source of the markings, with a note if unknown), manholes, valves, meters, transformers, pedestals, clean-outs,
+utility locate markings (including the source of the markings, with a note if unknown), manholes, valves, meters, transformers, pedestals,

 F. Cemeteries